DC7Designs

 Posts posted by DC7Designs

-1. DC 7 Designs has been in the business of creating drawings & construction documents from Chief Architect Premiere for nearly 3 years.
-The previous 5 years we used AutoCAD, working part time work.
-Drawings are the bread & butter of our work, though we do love seeing a remodel from start to finish, including procurement of the interior furnishings and styling.
-We're a day's drive to High Point Market and share my discount with my clients.
+2. DC 7 Designs has been in the business of creating drawings & construction documents from Chief Architect Premiere for over 8 years.
+The previous 5 years we used AutoCAD, working part time.
+Drawings are the bread & butter of my work, though I do love seeing a remodel from start to finish, including procurement of the interior furnishings and styling.
+We're a day's drive to High Point Market and i share my discount with my clients.

 We are a full service interior design firm that depends heavily on Chief Architect to share the potential that a house & property may have.
 If you know anyone in the greater Nashville area, let them know we are available.
-We do a thorough discovery process, do a "trade day," create as-built's, complete the design, get quotes and pricing and offer a complete presentation including samples of finishes & furnishings with the construction documents.
+We do a thorough discovery process, do a "trade day," create as-build's, complete the design, get quotes and pricing and offer a complete presentation including samples of finishes & furnishings with the construction documents.
 The process takes a minimum of 6-8 weeks depending on the size of the project, so trades can schedule the work in advance.
 We team up with local contractors for the building process and work in tandem with the GC.
-All plans are examined by Structured Engineering LLC or the contractor's own Engineer.
+All plans are examined by a structural engineer on my end or the contractor's own Engineer.

 In the house below, the colonial front porch was completely removed and the upper floor was removed to make a wall of glass to enjoy the view of the valley below.